turbot/steampipe-mod-guardrails-insights/dashboards/mod/docs/mod_mod_installed_errors_report.md

 This report answers the following questions:

-- How many Mod Installed errors and which workspace they are in?
+- How many Mod Install are in error?